-The Funds are presenting, as applicable, the following net asset value and financial highlights related to investment performance for a Share outstanding throughout the three month period ended September 30, 2022 and the period from May 13, 2022 to September 30, 2022.
+The Funds are presenting, as applicable, the following net asset value and financial highlights related to investment performance for a Share outstanding throughout the three and six month periods ended June 30, 2023.
+For the period May 13, 2022 (the effective date of registration) to June 30, 2022, the Funds had not commenced operations.